Grilled Garden Vegetable Wrap is fresh yet filling. This healthy lunch or dinner recipe is a great way to use up fresh garden veggies!

 Well, I promise you’ll forgive me after one tiny bite of this wrap, which is bursting with the fresh, smoky, and sweet flavors of grilled eggplant, zucchini, and sweet corn, and raw cucumber and tomato.

 Not only are Grilled Garden Wraps mouthwatering, but they’re also the next recipe in my Farmers‘ Market Recipe Collection!
 You remember, the collection of recipes I started to make sure I always had a way to use Farmers’ Market produce, so I wouldn’t have to shamefully pick it up elsewhere?
 Right.

-Anyways!
+Anyway!
 Start the Grilled Garden Wrap by drawing out the excess moisture from 1 small eggplant, so it doesn’t turn to mush on the grill.

 Slice the eggplant into 1/2″ slices, then lay the slices on a cooling rack, and generously salt both sides.